torte71/tmteststuff/rebuilding.md

   - Enter real name (e.g. "Mks")

 ### Network setup
-The next steps are slightly different, depending if you use a) an USB-Ethernet adapter, b) WiFi with server image or c) WiFi with a community image
+The next steps are slightly different, depending if you use a) an USB-Ethernet adapter, b) WiFi with server image or c) WiFi with minimal image
 - a) USB-Ethernet adapter:
-  - Will continue right at "Set user language based on your location?"
+  - Will continue right at "Locale setup"
-- b) Wifi with server image:
+- b) and c) Wifi with server or minimal image:
   - Answer "y" to "connect via wireless?" (or just press ENTER)
   - Select your access point in the dialog
   - Enter your WiFi password
-- a) and b)
+- Locale setup (common for a) b) and c))
   - When asked "Set user language based on your location?":
     - Choose what you want.
 I prefer "no", because untranslated error-messages give better online search results
   - When asked for generating locales:
     - If you use a user language other than english, you may want to select a different encoding from the list
-    - Otherwise just use "330" to skip locale generation
+    - Otherwise just skip locale generation (choose the highest/last number on that list)
+- a) and b)
   - Continue at [Preparing Klipper setup](#preparing-klipper-setup)

-The next steps are **only required for the community image** (scroll down otherwise):
+The next steps are **only required for the minimal image** (scroll down otherwise):
-- c) WiFi with a community image:
+- c) WiFi with minimal image:
-  - Answer "y" to "connect via wireless?" (or just press ENTER)
-    (Sadly, this just continues without asking to connect it to an access point, so no internet yet)
+  - Install NetworkManager:
+    - Execute `apt update && apt -y install network-manager`
+  - Disable networkd:
+    - Execute `systemctl disable systemd-networkd.service`
+  - Remove old network settings:
+    - Execute `rm /etc/netplan/*.yaml`
-  - Set up Wifi using "armbian-config"
+  - Set up WiFi again (this time it uses NetworkManager):
     - Execute `armbian-config`
     - Select "Network"
     - Select "Basic Network Setup"